thethien8a/My-Cursor-Rules/global-rules/rule-1.md

-# EVERYTHING I ASK YOU THEN YOU MUST DO ALL BELOW:
+# BEFORE GIVING ME THE ANSWER OR DOING SOMETHING FOR ME, FOLLOW THE INSTRUCTIONS BELOW:

 - **Goal**: Before doing anything, you must do multi‑source research, know clear structure, and concrete actions.
 - **No terminal**: Never run shell/CLI commands on your own.